 - Bad chewing habits such as putting too much food into your mouth while eating, crunching hard foods, crushing ice, or eating foods that need excessive chewing.

-Treatment for Temporomandibular Joint Disease (TMD)
+Temporomandibular Joint Disease (TMD) Treatment Melbourne CBD

 The treatment of TMD depends mostly on the factors that have contributed to the condition.
 Based on the severity of the case, treatment can range from conservative dental care to complex surgery.